 Taking Apart The TV Tray!

 To start off I gave the tv tray a good scrub with clorox.

-Thank I undid the screw that was holding the legs together and started taking apart the bottom of the tv tray.
+Than to start the DIY cat house I undid the screw that was holding the legs together and started taking apart the bottom of the tv tray.

 I removed the metal brace.